The Water Garden Hotel – Beautiful bungalows among gorgeous gardens offering serenity and convenience.

 - Public Transport: Long-distance minibusses career along the road between Amlapura and Denpasar (via the turnoff to Padangbai), but not really needed in the local area.

 - Shuttle Bus: The main island-wide operator, Perama, offers several services daily to Kuta, Ubud, and Lovina, all via Padangbai.
 The office is conveniently only 250m west along the road.

 - Cars, Motorbikes, & Taxis: There are no metered taxis in this area, so charter a car with a driver from someone along the main road, or better, through the hotel.
 Renting a car is possible from local agencies (but not recommended anywhere in Bali), while motorbikes are easy to rent and a terrific way to explore the east coast.

-- Tenganan (5km) – Fascinating millennia-old village pre-dating Hinduism.
+- Tenganan (5 km) – Fascinating millennia-old village pre-dating Hinduism.
 Maybe get a lift up by car or motorbike.
-The walk downhill (5km) to the main road in Candidasa is delightful.
-11-minute drive.
+The walk downhill (5 km) to the main road in Candidasa is delightful.

-- Pasir Putih (9km) – One of Bali’s premier beaches, yet still remarkably underdeveloped.
-Accessible by public transport and lovely walk (1.5km) from the turnoff at Bugbug village.
-21-minute drive.
+- Pasir Putih (9 km) – One of Bali’s premier beaches, yet still remarkably underdeveloped.
+Accessible by public transport and lovely walk (1.5 km) from the turnoff at Bugbug village.

-- Padangbai (12.6km) – With a scenic cove, more renowned as the terminal for speedboats to the Gili Islands.
+- Padangbai (13 km) – With a scenic cove, more renowned as the terminal for speedboats to the Gili Islands.
 Accessible by public minibus, shuttle bus, and/or motorbike taxi.
-21-minute drive.

-- Tirtagangga (17km) – Bali’s most exquisite water palace is accessible by public transport via Amlapura or shuttle bus.
-30-minute drive.
+- Tirta Gangga (17 km) – Bali’s most exquisite water palace is accessible by public transport via Amlapura or shuttle bus.